Jarvis-Consulting-Group/jarvis_data_eng-EggRolle/README.md

 # Nophil Mehboob .
 Jarvis Consulting

 I am a recent York University graduate, obtaining my honors bachelor in computer science and am currently employed by Jarvis Technical Consulting as a data engineer.
 During my time at York, I focused on exploring courses and projects largely involving machine learning, data mining principles and working with relational database systems.
-I am very passionate about developing and enjoy applying myself through the many projects I have worked on in the past, using every project I tackle as a learning experience to grow my knowledge and imporve my programming skills.
+I am very passionate about developing and enjoy applying myself through the many projects I have worked on in the past, using every project I tackle as a learning experience to grow my knowledge and improve my programming skills.
 What I like about software development and programming is having the opportunity to work on projects where I can really see my work and effort come to life.
 Being able to ship out code or an application which I know is having an impact is the principle that drives me to continue learning as much as I can in an effort to keep developing projects I enjoy working on.

 ## Skills

 **Proficient:** Java, Python, RDBMS/SQL, Github, Linux/Bash

-**Competent:** Javascript, HTML/CSS, Agile/Scrum, Data Mining/Machine Learning Algorithms, Numpy/Pandas/Matplotlib
+**Competent:** Javascript, Hadoop, Agile/Scrum, Data Mining/Machine Learning Algorithms, Numpy/Pandas/Matplotlib

-**Familiar:** Scikit-Learn, Django, Node.js, React, Docker
+**Familiar:** Scikit-Learn, Django, HTML/CSS, Node.js, React, Docker

 ## Jarvis Projects